PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 12 "The difference engine" %}}

-Charlse Babbage desiged this in the early 1800's.
-The difference engine, designed to caluclate polynomials...
+Charles Babbage designed this in the early 1800's.
+The difference engine, designed to calculate polynomials...

 If you ever go to the Computer History Museum in Mountain View I encourage you to see it in action.